Rachel2308/from-field-to-frame/README.md

 * Holly Dawes who is a real, and very talented artist.
 Her work has made this project a pleasure to work on
 * Katharine Allison, who has written the original content for the site
 * The slack community for help and support when things got tough
+* My mentor Brian, for being ready with help and tips on every call